-- 1 kid in 5 lives in poverty compared to 1 in 8 adults.
-That’s 15.5 million impoverished kids in the U.S. — U.S. Census Bureau
+1 child in 6 lives in poverty compared to 1 in 8 adults.
+That’s 11.9 million impoverished children in the U.S.

-Kids in the U.S. experience higher poverty rates than most developed nations.
-Only Greece, Mexico, Israel and Turkey have higher child poverty rates than the U.S.
+Children in the U.S. experience higher poverty rates than most developed nations.

-- Almost 40% of American kids spend at least 1 year in poverty before they turn 18. — Urban Institute
+Almost 40% of American children spend at least 1 year in poverty before they turn 18.

-- Between 2012 and 2014, federal spending fell for kids’ education, nutrition, social services and early education and care.
-The government spends just 10% of the national budget on kids — a fraction of what other developed countries spend. — Urban Institute
+Between 2012 and 2014, federal spending fell for childrens’ education, nutrition, social services and early education and care.
+The government spends just 10% of the national budget on children — a fraction of what other developed countries spend.

 the top 3 states with the